maxgrenderjones/streamutils/README.md

 Or perhaps you are one of those friends, and your heart sinks at the thought of all the for loops you'd need to replicate a simple `grep "$username" /etc/passwd | cut -f 1,3 -d : --output-delimiter=" "` in python?
 Well, hopefully streamutils is for you.

-In a sentence, streamutils is pythonic implementation of the pipelines offered by unix shells and the coreutils toolset.
+In a sentence, streamutils is a pythonic implementation of the pipelines offered by unix shells and the coreutils toolset.
 Streamutils is not (at least not primarily) a python wrapper around tools that you call from the commandline or a wrapper around `subprocess`.
 For that, you want [sh] or its previous incarnation [pbs].

 Enough already!
 What does it do?
 Perhaps it's best explained with an example.
 Suppose you want to reimplement our bash pipeline outlined above: